db-migrate/english-docs/Developers/contributing.md

 You might noticed we also added the createTable method already.
 This is because of the `createMigrationsTable` method, which utilize this method to create the migrations table.
+I will leave this aside for now, we will get here later again.

 #### Example of basic driver